 Conclusion

-You should now have a better understanding of what a business inquiry is (and what it isn't), as well as the proper email structure for a business inquiry.
-By now, you should have a firm grasp on the fundamentals of composing an email for business purposes.
+You should now have a better understanding of what an email inquiry is (and what it isn’t), as well as the proper email structure for a business inquiry.
+By now, you should have a firm grasp on the fundamentals of email composing for business purposes.

-Your chances of getting a response go up if you establish a personal connection with your audience.
-Using the samples we've supplied, you'll be able to develop your own direct, confident, and thorough business inquiries.
-Again, you'll see how we politely but firmly moderate expectations at the email's conclusion.
+Your chances of getting a response increase if you establish a personal connection with your audience.
+You can develop direct, confident, and thorough business inquiries using the samples we’ve supplied.
+Again, you’ll see how we politely but firmly moderate expectations at the email’s conclusion.